marcelluscaio/portfolioCaioCabral/src/content/projects/20231017CompanyRegistration.md

 ---
 title: "Company registration"
-description1: "Company registration allows to read, create, update and delete companies from the database.
+summary: "Company registration allows to read, create, update and delete companies from the database.
 To create a company, you should click on 'Adicionar Empresas'.
 To filtrate, you should use the field 'Buscar Empresas'.
 To update or delete, you should clock on the company on the list.
 All actions have hover and focus highlights to helop the user.
 The modal content varies according to context."
-description2: "Mais sobre projeto de teste 1"
+purpose: "Why I built this project, and what I did here"
+technologyChoice: "I used X, Y, Z technologies because..."
+highlights: "Things I would like you to pay attention to"
+challenges: "Things that were particularly hard"
+lessonsLearned: "What I learned from the project"
 image1: "../../assets/images/screen.webp"
 altImage1: "Imagem"
 image2: "../../assets/images/screen.webp"